Didi Taihuttu: Biography

 Didi Taihuttu is the son of the professional football player of VVV-Venlo John Taihuttu.
+Taihuttu has Dutch and Moluccans descent, and grew up in a Moluccan family.
 He studied Higher Economic Education at the Fontys Hogeschool in Venlo, after which he started his career in the Swiss Zug.
 After a number of short-term jobs, he chose to start his own computer training company at the age of 24 and has been working as an entrepreneur ever since.